eajr/jobdescriptions-fyi/README.md

 ## CI/CD

-This project deploys from the main branch automagically so if your PR gets merged you should see it reflected on the website in just a few minutes.
+This project deploys from the main branch automagically via [CloudFlare](https://www.cloudflare.com/) so if your PR gets merged you should see it reflected on the website in just a few minutes.

 ## LICENSE